Storm Reference - Introduction

-Storm is the query language used to interact with data in a Cortex.
-Storm allows you to ask about, retrieve, annotate, add, modify, and delete data from a Cortex.
-Most Synapse users (e.g., those conducting analysis on the data) will access Storm via the Synapse cmdr command-line interface (CLI) (see Synapse Tools - cmdr), using the storm command to invoke a Storm query:
+Storm is the query language used to interact with data in Synapse.
+Storm allows you to ask about, retrieve, annotate, add, modify, and delete data within a Synapse Cortex.
+Most Synapse users will access Synapse via the Storm command-line interface (Storm CLI) (see storm):

-This section covers the following important Storm background concepts:
+This section covers several important high-level Storm concepts:

 In designing Storm, we needed it to be flexible and powerful enough to allow interaction with large amounts of data and a wide range of disparate data types.
 However, we also needed Storm to be intuitive and efficient so it would be accessible to a wide range of users.
 We wrote Storm specifically to be used by analysts and other users from a variety of knowledge domains who are not necessarily programmers and who would not want to use what felt like a “programming language”.